GriffinWJones/GriffinWJones/README.md

   - Technologies: List the technologies used in this project.
   - Accomplishments: Highlight any significant achievements or outcomes from this project.

-## Education
-- Santa Clara University, Bachelor of Science in Computer Science, Honors Program
-- Year of Graduation: 2026

 ## Contact Me
 - Email: griffinwoodjones@gmail.com